 The public can also request the "Disciplinary History" of a member of the State Bar of Arizona or obtain a "Certificate of Good Standing."

 The State Bar of Arizona (SBA) Public Service Center (PSC) is an online platform powered by Legal Services Link, LLC.
 The "Find-a-Lawyer" directory allows potential paying clients can find attorneys, and the attorneys can connect directly with those clients.
-The public can use the Legal Service Link of the State Bar of Arizona by using three easy and fast steps.
+The public can use the Legal Service Link of the State Bar of Arizona to find an attorney.

 First, the consumer can anonymously post information about their legal needs quickly and for no charge.
 Second, lawyers interested in helping can contact the consumer by email.
 The consumer can then review the emails and select the best lawyer for the case.

-To update their information, the attorney can log in to their AZBar Account.
+To create a file or update their information, the attorney can log in to their AZBar Account on the website of the Arizona State Bar.
 To create the profile, the attorney can log in and update their member profile to make it as informative as possible.
 The profile is listed in the directory and is the first thing potential clients see when searching for an attorney or evaluating applications submitted to fulfill their legal needs.

 The legal projects submitted by potential clients in the attorney’s areas of practice and geographic location are emailed to the attorney and listed on the attorney’s homepage.
 From the attorney homepage, the attorney can also click on "Find Work" at the top of the page to be directed to a page that lists all legal projects posted to the site.